 - Release Notes.
 This file contains installation instructions and the most up-to-date information about the specific product version.
-This file (releasenotes.txt) is copied onto your system when you install the software. - IBM solidDB Getting Started Guide.
-This manual gives you an introduction to IBM solidDB. - IBM solidDB SQL Guide.
-This manual describes the SQL commands that IBM solidDB supports.
+This file (releasenotes.txt) is copied onto your system when you install the software. - solidDB Getting Started Guide.
+This manual gives you an introduction to the solidDB. - solidDB SQL Guide.
+This manual describes the SQL commands that solidDB supports.
 This manual also describes some of the system tables, system views, system stored procedures, etc. that the engine makes available to you.
 This manual contains some basic tutorial material on SQL for those readers who are not already familiar with SQL.
 Note that some specialized material is covered in other manuals.
-For example, the IBM solidDB "administrative commands" related to the High Availability (HotStandby) component are described in the IBM solidDB High Availability User Guide, not the IBM solidDB SQL Guide. - IBM solidDB Administration Guide.
-This guide describes administrative procedures for IBM solidDB servers.
+For example, solidDB "administrative commands" related to the High Availability (HotStandby) Option are described in the solidDB High Availability User Guide, not the solidDB SQL Guide. - solidDB Administration Guide.
+This guide describes administrative procedures for solidDB servers.
 This manual includes configuration information.
-Note that some administrative commands use an SQL-like syntax and are documented in the IBM solidDB SQL Guide. - IBM solidDB Programmer Guide.
-This guide explains in detail how to use features such as IBM solidDB Stored Procedure Language, triggers, events, and sequences.
-It also describes the interfaces (APIs and drivers) available for accessing IBM solidDB and how to use them with a IBM solidDB database. - IBM solidDB In-Memory Database User Guide.
-This manual describes how to use the IBM solidDB inmemory database and main memory engine (MME). - IBM solidDB Advanced Replication Guide.
-This guide describes how to use the IBM solidDB advanced replication technology to synchronize data across multiple database servers. - IBM solidDB Linked Library Access User Guide.
+Note that some administrative commands use an SQL-like syntax and are documented in the solidDB SQL Guide. - solidDB Programmer Guide.
+This guide explains in detail how to use features such as solidDB Stored Procedure Language, triggers, events, and sequences.
+It also describes the interfaces (APIs and drivers) available for accessing solidDB and how to use them with a solidDB database. - solidDB In-Memory Database User Guide.
+This manual describes how to use the in-memory database of solidDB In-memory Engine.

+- solidDB SmartFlow Data Replication Guide.
+This guide describes how to use the solidDB SmartFlow technology to synchronize data across multiple database servers. - solidDB AcceleratorLib User Guide.
 Linking the client application directly to the server improves performance by eliminating network communication overhead.
-This guide describes how to use the linked library access, a database engine library that can be linked directly to the client application.
+This guide describes how to use the AcceleratorLib library, a database engine library that can be linked directly to the client application.

 This manual also explains how to use two proprietary Application Programming Interfaces (APIs).
-The first API is the IBM solidDB SA interface, a low-level C-language interface that allows you to perform simple single-table operations (such as inserting a row in a table) quickly.
+The first API is the solidDB SA interface, a low-level C-language interface that allows you to perform simple single-table operations (such as inserting a row in a table) quickly.
 The second API is SSC API, which allows your C-language program can control the behavior of the embedded (linked) database server

-This manual also explains how to set up a IBM solidDB to run without a disk drive.
+This manual also explains how to set up a solidDB to run without a disk drive.

-- IBM solidDB High Availability User Guide.
-IBM solidDB HotStandby allows your system to maintain an identical copy of the database in a backup server or "secondary server".
-This secondary database server can continue working if the primary database server fails. - IBM solidDB Connector Guide.
-This guide explains in detail how to use the IBM solidDB Cache solution.
-IBM solidDB Cache provides a high-performance, low-latency database front-end solution for IBM Data Servers, namely DB2TM and InformixTM.
-IBM solidDB Cache solution uses a number of in-memory front-end databases to handle high-volume traffic from the applications.
-The connectors are applications that manage data between the back-end and the front-ends in IBM solidDB Cache.
+- solidDB High Availability User Guide. solidDB CarrierGrade Option (formerly called the HotStandby Option) allows your system to maintain an identical copy of the database in a backup server or "secondary server".
+This secondary database server can continue working if the primary database server fails. - Getting Started With solidDB For VxWorks.
+This guide describes how to take into use solidDB on the VxWorks environment.
+It also provides guidelines for application development and performance tuning.
+This manual is included only in packages for VxWorks.